-In this article, learn how to reheat a burrito multiple ways to ensure optimal results.
+Yes, you can reheat a burrito!
+In this article, learn how to reheat burritos in multiple ways to ensure optimal results.

 You have several options when choosing to reheat a burrito.
 You can deconstruct it before reheating or reheat it as is.
-Burritos can be reheated in the oven, skillet or microwave with varying results, depending on the ingredients your burrito contains and which reheating method you choose.
+Burritos can be reheated in the oven, skillet, air fryer, or microwave with varying results, depending on the ingredients your burrito contains and which reheating method you choose.

-Today, let’s take a look at burritos and how to reheat them to get optimal results.
+Today, let’s talk about burritos and how to reheat them to get optimal results.

 Here in the U.S., a burrito is a popular Tex-Mex dish that’s also popular in northern Mexico.